open-telemetry/opentelemetry-demo/README.md

 ## Demos featuring the Astronomy Shop

-We welcome any vendor forking the project to demonstrate their services and adding a link below.
+We welcome any vendor to fork the project to demonstrate their services and adding a link below.
 The community is committed to maintaining the project and keeping it up to date for you.